-A 2012 study31 commissioned by the gas industry body, Gas Industry Co, concludes that, as a direct use fuel gas is an efficient, cost-competitive option for home energy and industrial heat applications.
+A 2016 study29 commissioned by the gas industry body, Gas Industry Co, confirms that, as a direct use fuel, gas continues to provide a competitive energy choice for home energy and industrial heat applications.
 Its main findings are that:

-- instant (or continuous) gas water heating is the most cost-effective energy option in the majority of cases, even if a home doesn't already have a gas connection, because of its low capital cost, and cheaper energy price (compared with electricity). - while the best space heating options vary significantly depending on house size, insulation, geographic location and consumers' heating preferences, gas is highly competitive with heat pumps, especially if gas is already connected for water heating. - for new industrial boiler requirements, gas units are significantly cheaper than coal and biomass options.
-An investment in gas boilers is unlikely to become uneconomic unless there is a substantial shift in relative coal and gas prices a prospect that appears unlikely in the near-to-medium future and carbon dioxide prices remain low.
+- instant (or continuous) gas water heating is the most cost-effective energy option in the majority of cases, even if a home doesn't already have a gas connection, because of its low capital cost, and cheaper energy price (compared with electricity). - while the best space heating options vary significantly depending on house size, insulation, geographic location and consumers' heating preferences, gas is highly competitive with log burners and heat pumps, especially if gas is already connected for water heating or cooking. - for new industrial boiler requirements, gas units are significantly cheaper than coal and biomass options.
+An investment in gas boilers is unlikely to become uneconomic unless there is a substantial shift in relative coal and gas prices.